bjpedraza/RC-Car---ClipCar/README.md

 # RC-Car---ClipCar
 This project used Django Framework to create a web application for an RC car that allows the user to connect and control the car with any smart device as long as the car and device are connect to the same network.

+## Robot and Hardware
+The hardware used for this robot was a Raspberry Pi 4 model B.

+The Raspberry Pi was mounted with a Pi Camera, two 12V motors, a motor driver, 1 servo (to turn), RC car chassis, and the body of the RC car was 3D printed.

+All to create the physical RC car named ClipCar.

+## Software and Components
+Linux OS

+Django Framework: HTML, CSS, Javascript, REST API, and SQLite were used

+Python

+OpenCV

+Raspberry Pi GPIO Ports

+Pulse-Width Modulation (PWM)